CS

 Who Should Buy Which?

-Buy the Skoda Superb if: You need more boot space, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Superb if: You need more boot space, value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 The Verdict

-The Skoda Superb takes 3 of 5 key spec categories.
-The Mazda 6e will save you roughly $1,000 a year in fuel.
+The Mazda 6e takes 4 of 7 key spec categories and comes in at a lower price.
 If boot space matters, the Skoda Superb has a clear edge.
+The Skoda Superb adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.